Postdoctoral Scholar, University of Kentucky Dept. of Behavioral Science, 2013-15

 - Rural U.S. and South Asia

 In addition to the need for more accessible, higher quality mental health services in rural areas, women’s treatment engagement is limited by multiple and complex health challenges, extensive social duties, and the value of self-reliance.
-My current research focuses on adapting peer recovery interventions as a community-based alternative to clinical treatment for depressed rural women.
-This mixed methods community-engaged implementation project promotes sustainable mental health support through collaboration with rural community health workers.
+My current research focuses on using implementation science frameworks to create community-based alternatives to clinical treatment for depressed rural women.

-Snell-Rood, C. No One Will Let Her Live: Women’s Struggle For Well-Being In a Delhi Slum.
-Berkeley: University of California Press. (honorable mention for the Eileen Basker Memorial Prize for research on gender and health, 2016).
+Snell-Rood, C. No One will let her live: women’s struggle for well-being in a Delhi slum.
+Berkeley: University of California Press.
+2015. (honorable mention for the Eileen Basker Memorial Prize for research on gender and health, 2016)

 Carpenter-Song E, Snell-Rood C. Rising Social Inequality in Rural North America: What are the impacts on mental health and treatment-seeking?
 2016.
 Psychiatric Services.